 BPA can be applied to any type of process in any department.
 This degree of flexibility makes BPA ideal for orchestrating business processes throughout the enterprise.
 Here are some department-specific use cases for BPA:

-Finance team uses for BPA include automatically routing incoming items (such as reimbursements or purchase approvals), speeding up credit approvals, and standardizing processes to make it easier to enforce security and compliance requirements.
-Common finance processes that benefit from BPA include purchase/procurement, accounts receivable, and expense reimbursement.
+Finance and Procurement team’s use for BPA includes automatically routing incoming items (such as reimbursements or purchase approvals), speeding up credit approvals, and standardizing processes to make it easier to enforce security and compliance requirements.
+Common finance and procurement processes that benefit from BPA include purchasing, accounts receivable, and expense reimbursement.

 Sales & Marketing

 BPA accelerates revenue by creating more efficient processes for both marketing and sales teams.
 It reduces time spent fulfilling marketing requests and shortens the customer onboarding process.
 BPA also integrates with existing CRMs to create sales automation, fill process gaps and dissolve data silos.

 When an enterprise CRM isn’t present, BPA can be used to create a low-code CRM alternative, or it can be used to build and manage sales pipeline stages.